There is a new floral trend in a place you would expect at least – men’s beards.

 Fashion editor Alexander Fury says that “in the 1850s, the beard came into fashion as a symbol of authority, masculinity, orthodoxy.
-By contrast, the 1950s beatniks’ and 1960s hippies’ hairiness was an affront to the still-prevalent military diktats of short back and sides and clean-shaven face.
+By contrast, the 1950s beatniks’ and 1960s hippies’ hairiness was an affront to the still-prevalent military diktats of short back and sides and a clean-shaven face.
 A beard was a bushy banner of rebellion.
 Today, all that deep and meaningful gumph kind of mashes together.
 To our modern eyes, a beard is redolent of tradition, a touch archaic.”

 The trend gained popularity after Pierre Thiot started posting pictures of himself in 2014 when he started a blog with title Will it Beard on Tumblr.